Deep Dive tips and tricks to get certified: Step-by-step tutorials, videos, practice exams.

 Delete what you don’t need — deleting is easier than creating from scratch.

-Claude Co-Work - “Hand off tasks to Claude and come back to finished work.”
+Claude CoWork - “Hand off tasks to Claude and come back to finished work.”
+VIDEO: “Brainstorm in Claude, build in Cowork”

-Claude Skills “turn expertise, procedures, and best practices into reusable capabilities.”
+Claude.com/skills says “turn expertise, procedures, and best practices into reusable capabilities.”
 To ensure output follows proven patterns (rather than guessing) for handling PowerPoint pptx files, pptx/SKILL.md is defined.
+Try this prompt: “Based on my rcent sessions, what tasks am I doing repeatedly that should be skills instead of one-off prompts?
+For each one, suggest a skill name and what context it would need.”

 Click the Toggle sidebar (squarish) icon to collapse and expand the sidebar menu.